 (b) A revised environmental impact assessment report may be submitted to a panel of experts appointed by the Scientific and Technical Body for reconsideration where the Scientific and Technical Body has recommended that the planned activity under the jurisdiction or control of a Party should not proceed.

 2. When determining whether the planned activity may proceed under this Part, full account shall be taken of an environmental impact assessment conducted in accordance with this Part.
-A decision to authorize the planned activity under the jurisdiction or control of a Party shall [only be made when the Party determines] [include consideration as to whether] [only be made when, taking into account management or mitigation measures] the activity can be conducted in a manner consistent with the prevention[, mitigation or management] of [significant adverse impacts on] [substantial pollution of or significant and harmful changes to] the marine environment.
+[A decision to authorize the planned activity under the jurisdiction or control of a Party shall [only be made when the Party [has made all reasonable efforts to ensure that] [determines]] [include consideration as to whether] [only be made when, taking into account management or mitigation measures] the activity can be conducted in a manner consistent with the prevention[, mitigation or management] of [significant adverse impacts on] [substantial pollution of or significant and harmful changes to] the marine environment.]

 3. Decision documents shall clearly outline any conditions of approval related to mitigation measures and follow-up requirements.
 Decision documents shall be made public, including through the clearing-house mechanism.